agenthubdev/agenthub_operators/docs/full_text_search.md

-# FullTextSearch
+# **FullTextSearch**

-The `FullTextSearch` class is a subclass of `BaseOperator`, which provides an implementation for performing full-text searches on a given input text with respect to a query.
-This class implements methods for declaring operator metadata, parameter information, and running the actual search step.
+This class provides functionality to scan input text in sliding window fashion and return the most relevant windows to a given query input, up to the specified maximum number of search results.
+The windows may be restricted to a single line if required.

+**Inputs:**
+- text: string input text to be searched
+- query (optional): string query to search for within the text

 **Parameters:**
-- **`nresults`** (integer): The maximum number of search results.
-Default is 5.
+- nresults: maximum number of search results to return (default: 5)
-- **`window_size`** (integer): The search window size in words.
-Default is 20.
+- window_size: size of search window in words (default: 20)
-- **`query`** (string): The query to search for in the input text.
+- query: query to search for within the text
-- **`multiline`** (boolean): Flag indicating whether to allow windows to span multiple lines or not.
+- multiline: whether to allow windows to span multiple lines (default: false)

-**Inputs:**
-- **`text`** (string): The input text on which the full-text search will be performed.
-- **`query`** (string, optional): The input query for the search.

 **Outputs:**
-- **`search_result`** (string): The generated search result.
-- **`search_results_metadata`** ({}[]): Metadata of the search results.
+- search_result: string of the most relevant search results

-The class contains the following helper methods:
+- search_result_metadata: metadata output that is not currently used.

+### Helper Methods

-- *`token_range_to_string`*: Converts a range of tokens in the given text to a string representation.
+- *token_range_to_string(window, text)*: takes a window range of tokens and the input text and returns a string representation of the window.
-- *`token_match_score`*: Computes the match score between two tokens.
+- *token_match_score(t1, t2)*: takes two tokens and matches them, returning a 1.0 if the tokens match
-- *`token_is_word`*: Determines if a given token is a word or not.
+- *token_is_word(token)*: takes a token and returns True if it is not punctuation, space or a stopword.

-## Functionality

-The `run_step` method is where the actual full-text search is performed.
-It starts by initializing necessary variables and retrieving input values.
-The search is performed in a sliding window fashion and returns up to `nresults` windows that are most relevant to the given query.
-The sliding window size is determined by the parameter `window_size`.

-The search is performed using a multidimensional deque `qd`, where each deque stores the query tokens' matching entries in the input text `t`.
-The algorithm manages a window of tokens [be_i, en_i] in the input text, and calculates a total relevance score `total_s` for this window.
-The window is slid across the text until all windows have been examined, then relevant windows are merged if they overlap; this process is repeated up to `nresults` times to form the final search results, which are output as a string.
+### Method: *run_step*

+Takes inputs, parameters and context and performs the required full text search on the input text.
+It uses several internal helper methods to tokenize the input text, match the query tokens to text tokens and calculate the relevance score of each window in the text.
+Once the sliding window search is complete, the top ranked windows (up to nresults) are selected and returned as the final output.